 The Kicks for a Cure Mission

-Our mission is to raise funds and awareness for local cancer research at Creighton University Hereditary Cancer Center and Fred and Pamela Buffett Cancer Center, while also promoting active, healthy lifestyles.
-Since 2004, KFAC has provided $3.7 million in cancer research funding for the two cancer centers right here in Omaha!
+Our mission is to raise funds and awareness for local cancer research at Creighton University’s Lynch Comprehensive Cancer Research Center and the Fred and Pamela Buffett Cancer Center, while also promoting active, healthy lifestyles.
+Since 2004, KFAC has provided $4.1 million in cancer research funding for the two cancer centers right here in Omaha!

 Kicks for a Cure’s Annual Event